Gran Canaria Weather December Averages, Canary Islands

 Is Gran Canaria Good In December?

 Gran Canaria, Canary Islands is a great place to visit in December if you're in search of some winter sun.
-Despite this month being one of the coldest of the year December here is much warmer than many other holiday destinations in Europe and boasts a fair bit of sunshine.
+Despite this month being one of the coldest of the year December here is much warmer than many other holiday destinations in Europe and boasts lots of sunshine.

 What's Gran Canaria Like At Christmas?